-A. B. MORTLEY, Esq., of Urica, N. Y., writes: "I have used your Petronat myself and in my family ever since you invented it, and believe it the test medicine for its purpose ever put out.
-With a bad cold I should scorer pay twenty-five dollars for a bottle than do without it, or take any other remedy."
-Croup, Whooping Cough, Induenza.
+A. B. MORTLEY, Esq., of Utica, N. Y., writes: "I have you invented it, and believe it the best medicine for its purpose ever put out.
+With a bad cold I should sooner pay twenty-five dollars for a bottle than do without it, or take any other remedy."

+Croup, Whooping Cough, Influenza.